-I saw a movie on Thursday, and it made me crazy.
+I saw a movie on Thursday, and it blew me away.

-The movie was Julia Ducournau’s Raw.
-It’s about a young veterinary student who becomes a cannibal.
+Julia Ducournau’s Raw is about a young veterinary student who becomes a cannibal.
 It’s the best new film I’ve seen twenty years.

 So I will instead describe my reaction to Raw, and that will serve as my review.